 ~The Quintessential Scenthound~

-The Bloodhound is a medium sized dog that is great for families.
+Bloodhounds are medium sized dogs that are great for families.
 These dogs are social and affectionate with their owners, although, their primary interest will always be fascinating smells.

 The Bloodhound is famous for its incredible nose, which holds true to this day.
 These dogs will often be seen with their heads near to the ground, tracing the source of an exciting scent.